-PRK makes relevant at least five value-laden investigative questions (see fig. 1 below).
+PRK makes relevant at least five value-laden investigative questions (see Table 1).
 The first three questions pertain to real social kinds of humans, and they are each distinguished by a different diachronic feature.
 I discuss each question in turn.